 The General Terms and Conditions set forth below apply to all Recipients of cooperative agreement awards under the Hollings Manufacturing Extension Partnership (MEP) Program, 15 U.S.C.
-Section 278k, 15 C.F.R.
-Part 290, unless otherwise amended through a Special Award Condition.
+Section 278k, as amended, and 15 C.F.R. part 290, unless otherwise noted in these General Terms and Conditions or in a Special Award Condition.
 Failure to comply with any or all of the provisions of the MEP award may be considered grounds for appropriate enforcement action (See Term and Condition 20).
 Questions concerning the interpretation or application of these General Terms and Conditions should be addressed to your NIST Federal Program Officer and to the NIST Grants Officer.

-1. AWARD INSTRUMENT
+1. Award Instrument

 In accordance with 31 U.S.C.
 Section 6305 and 2 C.F.R.
-Section 200.24, financial assistance awards issued pursuant to the MEP Center Program are issued in the form of a cooperative agreement, unless otherwise noted on the Form CD-450 or Form CD-451.
-A cooperative agreement is a funding instrument that provides for substantial involvement by and between the National Institute of Standards and Technology's Hollings Manufacturing Extension Partnership Program (NIST MEP) and a Non-Federal Entity receiving federal funding to support the operation of an MEP Center (referred to as a Non-Federal Entity or as a Center).
+Section 200.24, financial assistance awards issued pursuant to the MEP Center program are issued in the form of a cooperative agreement, unless otherwise noted on the Form CD-450 or Form CD-451.
+A cooperative agreement is a funding instrument that provides for substantial involvement by and between the National Institute of Standards and Technology's Hollings Manufacturing Extension Partnership Program (NIST MEP) and a Non-Federal Entity receiving Federal funding to support the operation of an MEP Center (referred to as a Non-Federal Entity or as a Center).